 If you have your own domain name, it's best to configure the server not to have a catch-all address because that would lead to your receiving spam messages send to addresses that are not even valid.
-SpamSieve could filter out those spams, but it's better if you can avoid downloading them and cluttering your spam mailbox would match all messages where the match field ends with @domain.com but is not sales@domain.com or support@domain.com.
+SpamSieve could filter out those spams, but it's better if you can avoid downloading them and cluttering your spam mailbox in the first place.